 First of all, I’d recommend signing up for the NYCC newsletter.
 That way you’ll get emails from them about important things like badge sales, guest announcements, and so on.
 You will also need to sign up for Fan Verification once that opens up, more on that later.
 I’d also suggest following NYCC on their various social media platforms, particularly Twitter.

 NYCC badges are first come, first served.
 Each link allows you purchase 16 badges total – 4 Thursday, 4 Friday, 4 Saturday, 4 Sunday.
+In 2021, there will be no 4-day badges.
 The badges will be held in your cart for a specified amount of time while you fill out the necessary information and assign the badges.
 Each person can only be assigned 1 badge per type.
 Here is a walkthrough on how to assign badges.

 When Do Badges Go on Sale?